 Fortunately for tourists, there are a number of passes you can purchase.
-Many times, if you purchase a hotel package, a "Stockholm Card" or "Stockholm a la Carte" card will be included with your room.
+Many times, if you purchase a hotel package, a "Stockholm Card" or "Stockholm Pass" will be included with your room.
 These cards offer use of public transit (except for the ferries to Djurgården and Skeppsholmen), as well as admission to many museums.
 The Stockholm Card may also be purchased at the tourist office, or online.
-Cost is SEK 425 for 24 hours, SEK 550 for 48 hours, and SEK 650 for 72 hours.

 The best deal for most tourists is probably still to purchase a 24 hour travelcard, which costs SEK 115 and includes the Djurgården and Skeppsholmen ferries.
-For longer stays, you can also buy tickets for 72 hours (SEK 230), 7 days (SEK 300).
+For longer stays, you can also buy tickets for 72 hours (SEK 230), 7 days (SEK 300, can only be added to an SL Access Card).
 Check the website for details if you wish to purchase a longer-duration pass.
 You can purchase these at several T-Bana stations, including T-Centrallen, as well as news stands that display the "SL" logo.

 This was the cheapest way to get into the city last year, in fact, included in your SL Access card – if you have one.

 1) Get SL (Stockholm Local Transport) Access card.
 For this you have to go to the City (between Terminals 4 and 5, as far as I remember) and find Pressbyrån (a newsstand that also sells all sorts of useful stuff).
 This is a real headache!
 Or maybe I was just tired after the flight and a bit slow, anyway, it took me about an hour to find the establishment